Anthony Chickillo

-Anthony Louis Nicholas Chickillo (born December 10, 1992) is a former American football linebacker who played for the Pittsburgh Steelers, New Orleans Saints, and Denver Broncos of the National Football League (NFL).
-He played college football at the University of Miami and was drafted by the Steelers in the sixth round (212th overall) of the 2015 NFL Draft.
+Anthony Louis Nicholas Chickillo (born December 10, 1992) is an American former professional football linebacker who played in the National Football League (NFL).
+He played college football at the University of Miami and was selected by the Pittsburgh Steelers in the sixth round of the 2015 NFL draft.
+He was also a member of the New Orleans Saints and Denver Broncos.

-Early years
+Early life

 Chickillo attended Gaither High School in Tampa, Florida prior to transferring to Braulio Alonso High School, which is also in Tampa, before his junior year.
 As a senior, he had 140 tackles, 18 sacks and two interceptions.
 Chickillo was named the MVP of the 2011 Under Armour All-America Game after he recorded 1.5 sacks and a fumble recovery.
 He was rated by Rivals.com as a four-star recruit and was ranked as the third best defensive end in his class.
 He committed to the University of Miami to play college football.